Different ability

 I really do not like this approach to autism that claims we’re not disabled.
 Yes, we may have some different abilities that neurotypicals lack but that doesn’t make us not disabled.

-One day, maybe 10 days into my employment, I was making coffee in the hallway where the kettle was and one of that ladies was also there.
-There was no other staff around and I wasn’t saying anything.
-I doubt I even knew that lady name.
+One day, maybe 10 days into my employment, I was making coffee in the hallway where the kettle was and one of those ladies was also there.
+There was no other staff around and I wasn’t speaking.

 ‘So, Magda, how do you like the job?’ – she suddenly asked.
-I was so shocked and didn’t understand how she knew it was me.
+I was shocked and didn’t understand how come she knew it was me.
 It was telemarketing company and loads of staff were there with a couple of people starting every week and then leaving.
-I could understand she would be able to recognise my voice as I was based in the same room as her but as I already explained I wasn’t saying anything.
+I could understand she would be able to recognise my voice as I was based in the same room as her but as I already explained I wasn’t speaking while making me coffee.
 Yet, she knew it was me.
 But that didn’t make her not disabled.
 She could do something that I would never be able to achieve, yet, she was still blind.

-So possibly there’s the same situation with autism: yes, we can spot patterns more easily than other people but we ignore individual events that can be equally important.
+So possibly we have the same situation with autism: yes, we can spot patterns more easily than other people but we ignore individual events that can be equally important.

 When I was younger and a friend betrayed me I didn’t see it as a reason to finish the friendship.
 I saw it as isolated incident that hurt me but was not enough to draw any conclusion.
 Even if it happened more than once it still didn’t make sense to me.
 She was such a good friend six months ago, a year, two years…